adamantii/awesome-objection-lol/README.md

 # Objection.lol the List
 A list of objection.lol projects on the internet (generally on github-gitlab-pypi and similar sites).
 It is not listed in a particular order.

+**You can add other items to the list.
+Create an issue or a pull request to do so**

 <details>
 <summary>Terminology</summary>